The four most dangerous words for your finances: I'll do it tomorrow

 Call our helpdesk to ask them anything about our advice service.
 You can tell them a little bit about your financial goals and current situation so that they can direct you to a suitable advice service.

-Book your spot at one of our seminars taking place nationwide.
-At these seminars you’ll find out about common misconceptions and pitfalls associated with retirement and pensions and how advice can help you plan to avoid them.
+Book your spot at one of our webinars.
+You’ll find out about common misconceptions and pitfalls associated with key financial planning issues such as retirement and pensions and how advice can help you plan to avoid them.